qZheng/syllabus-decoder/README.md

 # Contributions

-To contribute to Syllabusy, you must have git, Node.js, Node Package Manager (npm), and Python (as well as pip, which should most likely be automatically installed) for the frontend and backend to install the relevant dependencies.
+To contribute to Syllabuddy, you must have git, Node.js, Node Package Manager (npm), and Python (as well as pip, which should most likely be automatically installed) for the frontend and backend to install the relevant dependencies.

 ## Frontend Contributions